RajakAmit/RajakAmit/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Objective
+Enthusiastic and motivated Computer Science graduate with a strong foundation in problem-solving, machine learning, and AI.
+Eager to begin a career in the IT industry to apply technical skills, learn cutting-edge technologies, and gain hands-on experience in a dynamic, innovative environment.
+Strong analytical and communication skills, combined with a passion for emerging technologies, make me a valuable candidate ready to contribute meaningfully to your organization.

-- 🎓 &nbsp; Studying Computer Science and Engineering at UCLA and coding stuffs.
+- 🎓 &nbsp; BE-Computer Engineering from pokhara university.

-- 🌱 &nbsp; Learning about different softwares and technologies.
+- 🌱 &nbsp;  interested in data and research based on  AI/ML

-- ✍️ &nbsp; Pursuing Web Development, Machine Learning and Open Source Development as a hobbie.
+- ✍️ &nbsp; Machine Learning, DAta science  and Open Source Development as a hobbie.
--   &nbsp; Took a break of 3 months from UCLA and Munched, snoozed, and babbled with AI/ML.
+-   &nbsp; interested in machine learnig/AI and data science